The site is temporarily down due to maintenance. Sorry for the inconvenience.

 General Information

-A urinary tract infection (UTI) is an infection of the kidneys, bladder, or urethra.
+Urinary tract infection (UTI) is an infection of the urinary tract, which includes the urethra, bladder, and kidneys.
 The most common type of urinary tract infection (UTI) is infectious cystitis, which is caused by a bacterial infection of the bladder.
-Pyelonephritis is an infectious disease of the kidney, which is often developed as a result of an ascending bacterial infection, while urethritis is an inflammatory disease caused by an infection of the ureter.
+Pyelonephritis is an infection of the kidneys, often caused by an ascending bacterial infection.

 When should we conduct an examination?